-There is no multiplayer/co-op portion of the game, due to a limitation of the game engine.
+There is no multiplayer/co-op portion of the game due to a limitation of the game engine.
 There is also no character creation system.
 However, unlike games in the same genre, there is a pause button.
 So no worries about having to go take out the trash or something like that.

 While most action-RPG titles deal with progression by having you level up your charge, The Surge takes a different path.
 Instead, you level up your rig’s power core.
 The higher you level it up, the power you get access to, which changes what weapons and parts you can equip.
-Your stats are handled by items called implants, which provide changes to your health, attack power, energy, stamina and more.
-You can make a lightning fast character who deals in hit and run attacks or a tank-like spec that soaks up damage.
-This is particularly handy when a boss encounter isn’t going the way you like it and you need some more health or perhaps a bit more oomph to dodge a little more.
+Your stats are handled by items called implants, which provide changes to your health, attack power, energy, stamina, and more.
+You can make a lightning-fast character who deals in hit-and-run attacks or a tank-like spec that soaks up damage.
+This is particularly handy when a boss encounter isn’t going the way you like it, and you need some more health or perhaps a bit more oomph to dodge a little more.

 You’ll also have access to a crafting system that lets you create gear pieces when you find a schematic.
 These include headpieces, arms, chests, legs, and even weapons.
-Schematics can be found as items, either in crates or hidden in plain sight, off enemies or as rewards.
+Schematics can be found as items, either in crates or hidden in plain sight, off enemies as rewards.
 Opposite of the crafting system is the upgrade system that will let you upgrade every piece of gear, assuming you have the materials to do it.

-Weapon usage is also handled differently as you’re given several classes; one-handed, single-rigged or twin-rigged.
+Weapon usage is also handled differently as you’re given several classes; one-handed, single-rigged, or twin-rigged.
 Using one class constantly will let you level up that class, providing more damage output.
 This is both a blessing and a curse if you aren’t careful.
 Using that massive weapon you got off a boss can tear through anything, yet it is useless against faster characters.
 But if that’s the only weapon you used and you decide to switch it up to a faster weapon, it will be useless until you level it a bit.
-This does introduce a grinding experience and I wasn’t particularly fond of it, yet I see where the developer is coming from – forcing you to use everything at your disposal.
-The combat is snappy, responsive, yet can be clunky at times.
+This does introduce a grinding experience, and I wasn’t particularly fond of it, yet I see where the developer is coming from – forcing you to use everything at your disposal.
+The combat is snappy, responsive yet can be clunky at times.
 You have access to two attacks; horizontal and vertical, a block that doubles as a timed parry and a dodge/sidestep.
 A simple tap will toss out an attack and use some stamina.
 If you hold down the attack, you’ll do a stronger version with a different animation.
-You can even chain those attacks, at the cost of more stamina usage.
+You can even chain those attacks at the cost of more stamina usage.

 Enemies will drop tech scrap, which can be used to level up your character.
 Upon death, you’ll drop this and will need to retrieve it without dying.
 Of course, if you die before you reach it, it’s gone.
-And while that’s very similar to several other games, Deck 13 Interactive put a spin on this – timed drops.
+And while that’s very similar to several other games, Deck 13 Interactive put a spin on these – timed drops.
 If you drop your tech scrap, when you respawn, a timer will appear.
 You’ll need to find the dropped tech scrap before the time expires, or you lose it.
-Thankfully, the timer stops if you’re in an elevator, lift, respawn area of when the game is paused.
+Thankfully, the timer stops if you’re in an elevator, lift, respawn area when the game is paused.
 Outside of that, the timer will keep counting down.

-Including in the game is a huge assortment of options, including V-sync, downsampling, graphical level settings, shadows, UI scaling and more.
+Including in the game is a huge assortment of options, including V-sync, downsampling, graphical level settings, shadows, UI scaling, and more.
 They’ve even implemented support for the DualShock 4 and Steam controllers.
-This also slightly changes the controller layout and if you don’t like that, you can also customize the button layout.
+This also slightly changes the controller layout, and if you don’t like that, you can also customize the button layout.
 If also able to change the keyboard/mouse bindings as well.
-Performance-wise, my test PC never dropped under 60FPS at both 1080p and 1440p with maxed settings, and downsampling set to 160%.
+Performance-wise, my test PC never dropped under 60FPS at both 1080p and 1440p with maxed settings and downsampling set to 160%.
 Load times will hardly an issue as well, as starting up a level was under 12-13 seconds while respawning was around 5-6 seconds.
 Optimization is easily apparently here, and as I understand it, the PC version was not a console port.
 As a PC gamer, I appreciate that more than the developer will ever know.

 All in all, I can safely say that if you’re either burnt from playing the FromSoftware games or are saddened because they’re all gone, don’t be.
 The Surge has more than enough to keep you engaged from the opening act to the very end.
 And when that’s over, there’s a New Game+ mode that goes on indefinitely and stuff that you couldn’t access during the first few playthroughs.